Lancaster B II

 The Avro Lancaster is well know and history can be found almost everywhere so I'm not going to go into great detail here concerning the history and development of the type.
 What I am going to do is quote what William Green said in his volume The Famous Bombers of the Second World War "Many aeroplanes employed by the combatants of the Second World War became famous; few were truly great.
 Greatness is a quality which cannot be instilled in an aircraft on the drawing board or the assembly line.
 A great aircraft must have that touch of genius which transcends the good, and it must have luck - the luck to be in the right place at the right time.
 It must have flying qualities above the average; reliability, ruggedness and fighting ability, and, in the final analysis, it needs the skilled touch of crews to which it has endeared itself.
 All these things the Lancaster had in good measure.
 It was also remarkably adaptable and a superlative bomber on every count, and of all the great aeroplanes which fought out the war, there are many who would insist that this was the greatest".

 The BII Variant

-event of an interruption in supplies of the Merlin engines, an
+interruption in supplies of the Merlin engines, an alternative

-Armstrong Whitworth Aircraft but only 300 examples of this version were
+but only 300 examples of this version were built, for supplies

-built, for supplies of the Merlin had been assured thanks largely to
+of the Merlin had been assured thanks largely to the

-the availability of the Packard built Merlins after the United States
+availability of the Packard built Merlins after the United

 The Tamiya Lancaster has been around for quite a while, I could not find a date on or in my box but I believe the kit was released around 1974.
 As such it features raised surface detail for the most part and it will not fit together as well as current kits.
 That being said it's still an impressive kit and the only one were likely to see in this scale.
 I do not remember when I acquired my kit but it is undoubtedly an early release.